ms/buildtogether.tech/important/index.md

 <blockquote markdown="1">

-Productivity varies over the course of the workday, with the greatest productivity occurring in the first four to six hours.
+<span i="productivity">Productivity</span> varies over the course of the
+workday, with the greatest productivity occurring in the first four to six hours.
 After enough hours, productivity approaches zero; eventually it becomes negative.

 </blockquote>